benthepoet/farmadeus/content/logs/farm-log-2020.md

 Started a tray with Cocozelle Zucchinni, Table Queen Acorn Squash, Tokyo Blue Squash, Nasturtiums, National Pickling Cucumber, Black Seeded Simpson Lettuce, and Big Boston Lettuce.

+Checked on the seeds in the refrigerator.
+Many are starting to get mold on them.
+Pulled the Arctic Beauty Kiwi (*Actinidia kolomikta*) into a small tray to see if they'll begin sprouting.

 ---

 ### May 3, 2020